 Jen Baker enlivens the spirit in you!

-Jen Baker, trombonist/composer has pioneered a widely diverse career based in redefining the role of trombone in contemporary music and traditional performance settings.
-Featured on the soundtrack to Werner Herzog's Oscar-nominated Encounters at the End of the World, many of her collaborations and/or compositions appear on record labels including New World, Innova, Image Entertainment, New Focus, Cantaloupe, Important Records, and her own label, Dilapidated Barns.
+Jen Baker, NYC-based trombonist/composer has pioneered a widely diverse career based in redefining the role of trombone in contemporary music and traditional performance settings.
+Featured on numerous record labels including the soundtrack to Werner Herzog's Oscar-nominated Encounters at the End of the World, she performs locally and internationally as contemporary trombonist and improviser.
+Her book, Hooked on Multiphonics, fills the gap for trombonists and composers looking to understand this extended technique for her instrument.

 Hailed for her "formidable sensitivity” (New York Times), she has “performed with brilliant mastery and virtuosity” (San Francisco Classical Voice) at festivals worldwide, as Guest Artist at International Trombone Festival, American Trombone Workshop, Complete Trombonist Workshop, Ostrava Days (Czech Republic), Edgefest, Electro-Acoustic Improvisation Summit, International Society of Improvised Music, and others.
 Other performance highlights include a world tour with Bananabag and Bodice Beowulf (a thousand years of baggage) and the final performances with the Merce Cunningham Dance Company at Park Ave Armory.

-Her compositions have been performed nationwide, in part by commissions by members of Metropolis Ensemble, Mivos Quartet, The Fourth Wall, loadbang, Asphalt Orchestra, Wavefield, and with solo and collaborative projects as composer/performer.
+Her compositions have been performed nationwide partly through commissions by members of Mivos Quartet, The Fourth Wall, loadbang, Asphalt Orchestra, Wavefield, and with solo and collaborative projects as composer/performer.
 She was a featured soloist on Chicago's Experimental Sound Studio in their Quarantine Concert Series.
 Her Silo Songs, recently presented by Edgefest!, blends site-specific field recording (realized with 4+ surround speakers) with live performance soloist.
 New multiphonics pieces were recorded in a massive concrete grain silo - a naturally reverberant, cylindrical space, using bassoon reeds, harmonicas, incidental birds, and the silo itself.
 Her earlier solo album, Blue Dreams, is similarly based on vibration of multiphonics.
 She authored Hooked on Multiphonics: Multiphonics and other Extended Techniques Demystified, the first and only book that comprehensively deals with the technique of singing through the trombone, and has been internationally appreciated in composer and trombonist circles alike!

-Currently, Jen Baker is fascinated with human consciousness and has incorporated aspects of it along with philosophies of sound healing in all her recent compositions.
+Currently, Jen Baker is fascinated with exploring human consciousness and has incorporated aspects of it along with philosophies of sound healing in all her recent compositions.